chainwayxyz/citrea/citrea/sequencer-client/README.md

 ## Sequencer Client

-A simple crate for the network client to connect to the Sequencer, used by the full nodes, along with some utils for Soft Batches.
+An HTTP client to connect to the Sequencer, used by the full nodes, along with some utils for Soft Batches.